 Just before the record was released the band conspicuously received notification from Casablanca Records that another group they managed was using the name STARZ and that the DC band would have to change their name.
 Although their claim to the name STARZ was very strong, David Williams from Cellar Door Productions advised them that people in the business knew the real story and that it would be bad business to enter into an expensive legal action with the major label.
 So with the debut of their first record the band changed their name to DC Star.

-Before the band aimed their focus on breaking the New York market they replaced drummer Pat McGowan with Glenn “Dr. Gonzo” Jones in1978 and the DC Star line-up was set.
+Before the band aimed their focus on breaking the New York market they replaced drummer Pat McGowan with Glenn “Dr. Gonzo” Jones in1978 and the final DC Star line-up was set.
 The band assaulted the northeast and became as popular in the New York region as they were on their home turf.
-Over the next 2 years DC Star established a power packed reputation from the Carolina’s all the way through New England thanks to the hard work of their personal manager David A. Sherbow.
+Over the next 2 years DC Star established a power packed reputation from the Carolina’s all the way through New England thanks to their tireless hard work and that of their personal manager David A. Sherbow.

-The group signed a development deal with Media Max New York in 1980 and spent the next 5 years working in the studio with the band members of Billy Squier and Billy Idol, iconic recording engineer Michael Brauer and producer Hilly Michaels.
+The group signed a development deal with Media Max New York in 1980 and spent the next 5 years working in the studio with the band members of Billy Squier and Billy Idol, producer Hilly Michaels and iconic recording engineer Michael Brauer.
 DC Star also did 2 recording projects at RCA Studios in New York working with producer Eddie DeJoy, all the while playing 5-6 concerts a week between their recording sessions.

 As a result of winning Miller High Life‘s national “Rock to Riches” contest in 1983, DC Star played at The Beacon Theatre in NY with special guest John Bonigovi (Bonjovi) and received a two year deal with Miller, recording their radio commercials including “Welcome to Miller Time” and Miller’s banner 1984 ad “Made The American Way”.
 They also released songs on 7 of Baltimore, Washington & New York’s most popular radio station compilation records in the process.